leaysgur/slides/docs/uit_meetup-18/index.md

   - whether blocking or not
 - consume extra network bandwith, waste mobile data costs

-It makes the Web slower... 🐌
+This trend makes the Web slower... 🐌

 ---

 ### Even worse

-If DOM is rendered dynamically(CSR) for no reason,
+If DOM is rendered dynamically(CSR) _for no reason_,

 - require more time and resource **after** JS are loaded
 - may be less accessible on slow network, low-spec device